John Walter Huddleston

-Sir John Walter Huddleston (8 September 1815 – 5 December 1890) was an English judge, formerly a criminal lawyer who had established an eminent reputation in various causes célèbres.
+Sir John Walter Huddleston (8 September 1815 – 5 December 1890) was an Irish judge, formerly a criminal lawyer who had established an eminent reputation in various causes célèbres.

 As a Baron of the Exchequer of Pleas, he was styled Baron Huddleston, in writing, Huddleston B. Soon after his appointment, the Exchequer was absorbed into the High Court of Justice and the style abolished.
 He sometimes referred to himself as "The last of the Barons."

 Today, the case he presided over that remains famous is Whistler v.
 Ruskin, where his wife and that of Ruskin's counsel sat beside him on the bench.

 Personal life

 Huddleston was the eldest son of Thomas, a Merchant Navy officer and Alethea née Hichens.
 He was born and educated in Dublin, attending Trinity College Dublin, but he did not graduate.

 In 1872, he married Diana de Vere Beauclerk (1842–1905), daughter of William Beauclerk, 9th Duke of St Albans.
 Huddleston enjoyed theatre and horse racing.
 He was well read and fluent in French, giving an oration at the funeral of Pierre Antoine Berryer.

-He suffered from chronic ill health during the last decade of his life before he died in South Kensington on 5 September 1890, with an expressed wish that he be buried with his wife.
-He was cremated at Brookwood Cemetery, Woking.
+He suffered from chronic ill health during the last decade of his life before he died, aged 75, in South Kensington on 5 September 1890, with an expressed wish that he be buried with his wife.
+He was cremated at Woking Crematorium.

 She never recovered from the loss of her husband in 1890, and everywhere she went the ashes of the Baron, who was cremated at Woking, accompanied her.
 The small bronze urn containing them always rested on a table beside her bed.